 The Tingeys met Roman Dial when he left a mountain bike at the their house while on a trip to Denali in the early 1990s.
 A college professor from Anchorage, Roman had become one of Alaska’s most prolific adventurers and was also an early adopter of the packraft, after being introduced to one during the Wilderness Classic adventure race.
 Roman and his partners went on to make the cover of National Geographic for a 700-mile traverse of the Alaska Range via mountain bikes and packraft in 1996.

 Thor started college at Colorado College (“CC”) in Colorado Springs.
 The Ritt Kellog Memorial Fund had recently started a grant program to fund outdoor expeditions for CC students.
 Thor reached out to Roman for ideas and he suggested Thor hike and packraft a 160-mile portion of his Alaska Range traverse.
-After he and four college friends received the new grant, they completed the trip in the summer of 1998 and were hooked.
+He and four college friends received the new grant and completed the trip in the summer of 1998 - they were hooked.
 In 2000, they received a second Ritt Kellog Fund grant and spent 39 days traversing 600-miles of the Brooks Range.